jashburn00/LearningFullStack/HTML stuff/HTMLnotes.md

   - __body__
     - content must be rendered inside the body tag (though some browsers still render elements outside it, it is considered bad practice)
     - typically used for the visible content of a webpage

+## <a id="highlevel">High Level & Overview Info</a>
+- references between pages are assuming of the typical root directory structure

 ## <a id="browser-events">Browser Events</a>
 - onmouseover (mouse near an HTML element)